KhaledMohsenRayan/Covid-19-s-News-Exhibition-And-Case-Tracker/README.md

 # Covid-19’s News Exhibition And Case Tracker
-his application tracks cases, exhibits details and news about Covid-19 cases and general news.
+This application tracks cases, exhibits details and news about Covid-19 cases and general news.

  * The main screen opens the cases and details depending on your current location (country, city)